eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 ### Install as a standalone script
 1. Download the <a href="https://raw.githubusercontent.com/eshaz/icecast-metadata-js/master/src/icecast-metadata-player/build/icecast-metadata-player-1.1.2.min.js" download>latest build</a>.
 2. Include the file in a `<script>` tag in your html.
-3. `IcecastMetadataReader` is made available as a global variable in your webpage to use wherever.
+3. `IcecastMetadataPlayer` is made available as a global variable in your webpage to use wherever.

    **Example**